halilcosdu/laravel-ollama/README.md

 This package builds upon the foundational work provided by the Ollama Laravel package developed by Cloud Studio.
 Special thanks to them for their innovative approach and contributions to the Laravel community. https://github.com/cloudstudio/ollama-laravel

+★ In near future, I will add more features to this package.

 ## Installation